-PICC is committed to ensuring that immigrant and refugee students have access to safe and welcoming schools that address their unique needs.
-This includes supporting passage of tuition equity policies, language access, and fair and adequate funding for schools.
+PICC is committed to ensuring that immigrant and refugee students at all levels have access to safe and welcoming schools that address their unique needs.
+Current campaigns and advocacy efforts include: supporting passage of tuition equity policies, advocating for welcoming school policies at all levels, increasing access to higher education for undocumented students, and fair and adequate funding for public schools.

-- Create and enact policies to protect our students, parents and members of the community where they reside regardless of immigration status, religion, sexual orientation or disability.
+- Create and enact policies to protect students, parents, and members of the community where they reside regardless of immigration status, religion, sexual orientation or disability.

 - To denounce immigration raids in the community and publicly support community members detained by ICE.

-- To create resolutions and policies that protects the safety of our students to not let ICE officials into schools or to detain students or parents at school bus stops.
+- To create resolutions and policies that protects the safety of immigrant and refugee students, including prohibiting ICE officials from entering schools or school property without a judicial warrant.

-PICC is a member of the Campaign for Fair Education Funding, calling for a student-driven, long-term, predictable education funding system that equitably distributes enough state funding to ensure students in every public school meet academic standards and are prepared for success as adults.
+PICC supports public education funding system that equitably distributes enough state funding to ensure students in every public school have the resources they need to learn and thrive and are prepared for success as adults.

-Lack of funding for public schools can hit immigrant children particularly hard.
-Not only do immigrant and refugee children often attend underfunded schools that face all of the challenges outlined above, but they often face the additional hurdles of having limited English proficiency and not being adequately prepared for the demands and expectations of the public school system.
+Lack of funding for public schools can hit immigrant and refugee children particularly hard.
+Not only do immigrant and refugee children often attend underfunded schools, but they often face the additional hurdles of having limited English proficiency and not being adequately prepared for the demands and expectations of the public school system.